Negotiation is give and take, but if you remember the basics, you’ll have much more flexibility to give the customer your best work, and more of it.

 - Contracts are a good thing.
 They test the assumptions we’ve formed during the sales process — they’re the best communication vehicle we have to get all the difficult topics out of the way before the work starts, not after.
 If you’re not sure what your customer is expecting to see in your contract — work on communication.

-A new customer who really wants your product, a product that fits the need, trust and communication — what more could you ask for?
+A new customer who really wants your product, a product that fits the need, and trust and communication — what more could you ask for?
 NOW it’s time to get to work and create a happy customer!